Required Filings and Due Dates

 How to Report

-If you have an approved E-file and E-pay Mandate Waiver Request (DE 1245W), your tax forms will be mailed to you automatically.
+If you have an approved E-file and E-pay Mandate Waiver Request (DE 1245W), your tax forms and Payroll Tax Deposit (DE 88ALL) coupons will be mailed to you automatically.
 Mail the DE 9 and DE 9C together to this address:

 State of California